 Lokad's forecasting engine is somewhat a black box in the sense that you don't get the detail of how the forecasts are actually produced.
 Nevertheless, we are not secretive about big picture and methodology.
 Lets take a brief look at what is inside.
-Please see our technology page and the technology FAQ for more in-depth explanations.
+Please see our technology page for more in-depth explanations.

 Our technology relies on four important building blocks: